rushilg13/Logistic-Regression-on-Customer-Dataset/README.md

 # Logistic-Regression-on-Customer-Dataset
-Logistic Regression on Customer Dataset
+Logistic Regression on Customer Dataset.
+Jupyter Notebook used.
+Please use that to view the source code